Improve patient care and experience by embedding research into clinical practice.

 Her academic work focuses on health research transformation in Canada by increasing research capacity in community hospitals across Canada.
 She is active in expanding clinical trials to Niagara Health and other community hospitals across Canada and is co-investigator of over 20 multicentre clinical trials.
 She is heavily involved at the provincial level and national level.
 At the provincial level, she sits on the planning committee of the Critical Care Services Ontario’s Critical Care Clinical Practice Rounds.
 She also sits on the Ontario Hospital Association’s Hospital-Based Coordination Working Group with a vision to develop a fully integrated health research and healthcare delivery system across Ontario.
 At the national level, she is the co-founder and co-chair of the Canadian Community ICU Research Network and the co-chair of the COVID-19 Network of Clinical Trials Networks Community Acute and Critical Care Working Group with the mandate to provide financial support and mentorship to community hospitals in developing research programs.
 She is also active in educating and equipping health and research professionals in a broad range of research methodologies through supervising graduate students and through her involvement as a steering committee member and mentor of the innovative CIHR-funded Life-Threatening Illness National Group (LifTING) Research Training Platform with the mandate to address the lack of translation of new scientific knowledge into improved healthcare practices and the ongoing health inequities despite significant advances in health sciences.
 Outside of her clinical and academic work, she serves as the Vice Chair of the Board of Directors at Quest Community Health Centre in Niagara.

-Elaina Orlando, MPH PhD is the Research Manager at Niagara Health and Adjunct Professor in the Department of Health Sciences at Brock University.
+Elaina Orlando, MPH PhD is the Research Manager at the Niagara Health Knowledge Institute and Adjunct Professor in the Department of Health Sciences at Brock University.
 Elaina holds a PhD in Health Services Research from the University of Toronto and a Master of Public Health degree from the University of Waterloo.
-Elaina started her career as a public health epidemiologist before transitioning to acute care where she has worked in quality improvement and patient safety as well leading the integrated home and community care and discharge planning teams.
-As the Research Manager, Elaina oversees the day-to-day operations of the research portfolio, collaborating with internal and external stakeholders to expand the breadth and depth of research at Niagara Health.
-Elaina is passionate about creating meaningful organizational change through the engagement of teams and the application of a health systems research lens.
+Elaina started her career as a public health epidemiologist before transitioning to acute care where she has worked in quality improvement and patient safety as well as leading the integrated home and community care and discharge planning teams prior to assuming her current role overseeing the day-to-day operations of the research portfolio at Niagara Health.
+Elaina is a mixed methods researcher with qualitative expertise in case study methodology and qualitative description.
+She has collaborated on qualitative research studies across multiple healthcare settings, exploring diverse concepts, including physician engagement, patient safety and acceptable risk, community hospital capacity building, nursing staff retention and experiences of patients and caregivers with alternate level of care designations.